Getting Started with Browser Extensions: A Quick Guide

 What makes it so useful?

-As I have lamented in the past, app development is complicated, and anything that reduces stack complexity can help focus developers on the things that really matter.
+As I have lamented in the past, app development is complicated.
+Anything that reduces stack complexity can help focus developers on the things that really matter.

 Advocating Supabase at a JavaScript meetup.
 Slides below…